david-pfx/PuzzleScriptNext/README.md

 https://thatscar.github.io/PuzzleScript/editor.html
 This page shall be the most stable Puzzlescript site that uses this fork; when issues are fixed, they may take a while until the fixes end up here.
 Issues and bugs are recorded/discussed [here](https://github.com/ThatScar/PuzzleScript/issues).
 The main difference/drawback in this editor from the original editor is that you can't Share games. **If you want to share a game, copy the code to the original PuzzleScript editor and click Share there, disregarding compilation errors**.
 Then you can copy the part of the URL that comes after the equals `=` sign and paste it after this URL `https://thatscar.github.io/PuzzleScript/play.html?p=` to get a full link to your playable game.
+Alternatively, you can create a gist on Github and copy the code of the gist as the first step; this is practically what the original PuzzleScript editor does for you when you click Share, given permission to use your Github account.

 How to use the PuzzleClick features:
 ------------